episensor/app-framework/README.md

 ---

-Built with ❤️ for EpiSensor internal applications
+Built with ❤️ for structured, opinionated desktop application development